Soubtime/LowQualityPlanetPacks-Truyot/README.md

 # LowQualityPlanetPacks-Truyot
-Source code for LQPP-Truyot, the first installment of LQPP
+Source code for LQPP-Truyot, the first installment of LQPP.
+Licensed under All Rights Reserved